Megaprojects a megaheadache for oil bosses

 “Kashagan!
 I don’t want to hear this word any more,” one frustrated oil executive said, shaking his head in disbelief.

-The project’s participants, which include Exxon Mobil (XOM.N), Royal Dutch Shell (RDSa.L) and Total (TOTF.PA) - three of the global top five - could yet face new penalties from the Kazakh government, which was hoping to ramp up output this year and increase budget revenues to meet rising social costs.
+The project’s participants, which include Exxon Mobil , Royal Dutch Shell and Total - three of the global top five - could yet face new penalties from the Kazakh government, which was hoping to ramp up output this year and increase budget revenues to meet rising social costs.

-It remains to be seen how the government might penalize the consortium for new delays.
+It remains to be seen how the government might penalise the consortium for new delays.
 In the meantime, political risk is not the only headache.

 “The increasing scale, costs and risks of oil and gas projects have taken complexity to a new level,” the materials prepared for the CEOs’ meeting say.